Trybnetic/minimalist/projects.md

 permalink: /projects/
 ---

-On this site you can present projects you are working on or you have already finished.
-You can give short descriptions of the project here or create special project pages your can link here.
+Go ahead and edit the site and re-build it to see your changes.
+Feel free to present the projects you are working on or even the ones you have already finished.
+Provide short descriptions of the project and link project pages here.